-The organizational structure for the Coordination Center is provided in Annex A with task and core activities set out in Section VII and allocated by entity in Annex B. The structure and responsibilities can be modified to address specific recovery program needs, but should include all the responsibilities set out in this Guide.
+The organizational structure for the Coordination Center is provided in Annex A with task and core activities set out in Section VI and allocated by entity in Annex B. The structure and responsibilities can be modified to address specific recovery program needs, but should include all the responsibilities set out in this Guide.

 A Center should be established within one week after the disaster and be fully operational within three weeks after a disaster.
-The Center will continue in operation as long as deemed necessary by the Commission of Emergency Situations and Civil Defense, and shall periodically report to the Commission on current and expected workloads.